-• All standardized and CCSS-based tests required for traditional public schools that are mandated in the California Education Code (including, but not limited to,

-Smarter Balance Assessment Consortium assessment, CELDT and Physical Fitness Test)1;

-- Other nationally recognized norm-referenced and/or developmentally based tests (e.g. Placement Reading Diagnostic (PRD)); - Specialized assessments developed by Aspire for all areas of the academic core (e.g. project rubrics, English Language Arts Writing Performance Tasks); - Day-to-day assessments related to specific content or skills (running record for English Language Arts; Eureka Interims, Mid Module, and End of Module Assessments, Illuminate assessments; math computation quizzes, unit tests); - Qualitative observations of the process of learning (teachers' anecdotal notes, a child's reflection log, internship mentor reports); and to future opportunity.
+- All standardized and CCSS-based tests required for traditional public schools that are mandated in the California Education Code (including, but not limited to, Smarter Balance Assessment Consortium assessment, CELDT and Physical Fitness Test)1; - Other nationally recognized norm-referenced and/or developmentally based tests (e.g. Placement Reading Diagnostic (PRD)); - Specialized assessments developed by Aspire for all areas of the academic core (e.g. project rubrics, English Language Arts Writing Performance Tasks); - Day-to-day assessments related to specific content or skills (running record for English Language Arts; Open Court phonics, Eureka Interims, Mid Module, and End of Module Assessments, Illuminate assessments; math computation quizzes, unit tests); - Qualitative observations of the process of learning (teachers' anecdotal notes, a child's reflection log, internship mentor reports); and - The final assessment for students at the Charter School will be their Rites of Passage Experiences (ROPES) Presentation.
+This interdisciplinary project incorporates all of